GUI Testing Guide

 GitHub Actions Workflow

-All GUI tests run automatically on GitHub Actions:
+All GUI tests run automatically on GitHub Actions to prevent regressions in the API, worker, and frontend:

 Workflow: .github/workflows/gui-tests.yml